 Team-building activities have got to be clever.
-We all know that having fun can result in big laughs and a warm fuzzy feeling, and that happy colleagues are the most productive and engaged.
+We all know that having fun can result in big laughs and a warm fuzzy feeling, and that happy co-workers are the most productive and engaged.
 And we know that team building is carefully designed to get the best out of staff for business success.
 But how do you combine the two so that your employees feel relaxed and comfortable — while the company sees that all-important ROI?

 In addition, today’s work environment is often a hybrid one, with some staff working in the office, and others working remotely — so you need team-building activities to be inclusive.